Meet Our Faculty

 Final thoughts from Mrs. Kearns: I am so very thankful that God has worked in my life, led me, and saved me.
 It's wonderful to know that He is in control, and that I don't have to be.
 I can leave the anxiety behind and "be anxious for nothing, but in everything by prayer and supplication, with thanksgiving, [I can let my] requests be made known to God, and let the peace of God, which surpasses all understanding [guard my heart and mind] through Jesus Christ."
 Philippians 4:6-7 "God is [my] refuge and strength, a very present help in trouble.
 Therefore [I] will not fear, even though the earth be removed, and though the mountains be carried into the midst of the sea; though it's waters roar and be troubled, though the mountains shake with its swelling."
 Psalm 46:1-3

-Paul leDuc, studying pastoral ministry at Chamber’s College.
-Junior High Literature & Come Ye Children (A Bible class for grades K-2)
+mr. Paul leDuc, studying pastoral ministry at Chamber’s College. teaches bible classes for grades k-2 and 3-5, and Junior High Literature

 In 2015, my parents enrolled me in Colorado Heritage where I learned the value of a solid education that is Christ-centered.
 I graduated from the Colorado Heritage Diploma Program in 2021 and have since been enrolled in Chambers College where I am working on a degree in Pastoral Ministry.
 I am trusting in the Lord to guide me in future plans.